Hello. I'm Bjarke A. Larsen [pronounced Bjar-ke, like kernel, it's old Norse and means bear, which is pretty much the opposite of what I look like].

 I have written seriously since 2012, where I started writing a book for the NaNoWriMo competition.

-Since then, I have written a book and a half, a multitude of short stories, poems, pieces and other oddjobs of writing, mythological pieces, to fantasy, to dialogue, to surreal poems and personal musings.
+Since then, I have written a book and a half, a multitude of short stories, poems, pieces and other oddjobs of writing, mythological pieces, to fantasy, to dialogue, to surreal poems, personal musings and christmas calendars.

 You can see my writing here, or if you've got less time you can check out one of the pieces here.